viamrobotics/docs/content/en/docs/tutorials/webcam-line-follower-robot.md

 **Code**: [Line Follower GitHub Gist](https://gist.github.com/JessamyT/eab8ee5996343d070d0c392eb63204e8)

-## Prerequisites
+## What you'll need
 - A single board computer [running an instance of Viam server](../../getting-started/installation)
     - This tutorial assumes the use of a Raspberry Pi running a 64-bit Linux distribution, but these instructions could potentially be adapted for other boards.
 - [A wheeled base component](../../components/base/).
 We used a [SCUTTLE robot](https://www.scuttlerobot.org/) for this project, but any number of other wheeled bases could work, as long as they can carry the compute module and camera, and can turn in place.
 - RGB camera
-    - An off-the-shelf, [regular webcam](https://www.amazon.com/Webcam-Streaming-Recording-Built-Correction/dp/B07M6Y7355/ref=sr_1_5?keywords=webcam&qid=1658796392&sr=8-5&th=1) connected to the Pi’s USB port, or something like an [ArduCam](https://www.uctronics.com/arducam-for-raspberry-pi-camera-module-with-case-5mp-1080p-for-raspberry-pi-3-3-b-and-more.html) with a ribbon connector to the Pi’s camera module port.
+    - A common off-the-shelf webcam [(such as this)](https://www.amazon.com/Webcam-Streaming-Recording-Built-Correction/dp/B07M6Y7355/ref=sr_1_5?keywords=webcam&qid=1658796392&sr=8-5&th=1) connected to the Pi’s USB port, or something like an [ArduCam](https://www.uctronics.com/arducam-for-raspberry-pi-camera-module-with-case-5mp-1080p-for-raspberry-pi-3-3-b-and-more.html) with a ribbon connector to the Pi’s camera module port.
     - You must mount the camera to the front of the rover pointing down towards the floor.
 - Colored tape and floor space
     - Any color is suitable as long as its color is somewhat different from the floor color.
 For our tutorial, we used green electrical tape.